-Three Aussies and 12 Ukrainians at the Wog Cafe
+Three Aussies and 12 Ukrainians wait at the Wog Cafe

 Our guide, Leisa, was doing her fourth day in a row of translating into two languages and apparently no one was laughing at her jokes.
 The Ukrainians were quiet.
-I taught Mariya the meaning of “tough crowd”.
+I taught Mariya the expression “tough crowd”.

 At the 30Km perimeter we waited again.
 The soldiers were very handsome and the female tour guides greeted them like long lost friends.
-We got off the bus and the soldier checked our passports, gave us that strict unsmiling stare that’s common to security guards everywhere and waved us round the checkpoint to our bus that had driven through earlier.
+The soldier checked our passports, gave us that strict unsmiling stare that’s common to security guards all over the world, and waved us round the checkpoint.

 Back on the bus we drove through the exclusion zone.
 It’s all luscious green east European forest intersected only by the occasional path or dirt road.
-I kept my eyes open for the fabled Chernobyl wildlife, but there was not a moose or bear or wild horse to be seen.
+I kept my eyes open for the fabled Chernobyl wildlife, but didn’t spot a moose or bear or wild horse.

 It’s the Russians fault

-After a 20 minute drive we arrived at the last statue of Lenin in Ukraine.
-It’s still there, when all other symbols of the USSR have been removed because the exclusion zone is treated like a museum.
-It’s also a good reminder to all visitors that another regime, not a Ukrainian government, was in charge when the disaster happened.
+After 20 minutes we arrived at the last statue of Lenin in Ukraine.
+It’s still there, when all other symbols of the USSR have been removed, because the exclusion zone is treated like a museum.
+It’s also a good reminder to all visitors that another regime, not a Ukrainian one, was in charge when the disaster happened.

-We were told not to take pictures of one of the buildings that to be the offices of the Soviet security agency, the KGB.
-The building is unremarkable and the request doesn’t make sense.
+We were told not to take pictures of one of the buildings thought to be the offices of the Soviet security agency, the KGB.
+The building was unremarkable and the request didn’t make sense.
 Ukraine is now an independent country.
-But, I grew up in the Cold War era and through knowing the history, novels and popular culture of the time, I’m not the person to challenge anything to do with Soviet security.
+But, I grew up in the Cold War era and am not prepared to tangle with Soviet or Ukrainian security.

 It’s there we first saw the dogs that live in the zone.
 “Do not kiss them,” says the guide.
-No need to tell me – I painstakingly kept my hands to myself, even though the dogs were adorable, not at all wild or over-exuberant.
+No need to tell me – I painstakingly kept my hands to myself, even though the dogs were charming.

-Most people I have talked to about our visit to Chernobyl assume that the power was use in people’s homes or in factories.
-But, no it was used to power a top secret Soviet missile detection system, that never worked.
+Most people I have talked to about Chernobyl assume that all the power was use in Ukrainian towns and cities.
+But, it was also used to power a top secret Soviet missile detection system, that never worked.